syncfusion-content/maui-docs/MAUI/PDF-Viewer/Magnification.md

 #### Change to Fit to Width

-You can change the `SfPdfviewer.ZoomMode` using `ZoomMode.FitToWidth` enumeration.
+You can change the `SfPdfViewer.ZoomMode` using `ZoomMode.FitToWidth` enumeration.
 It will magnify the PDF document so that the widest page of the PDF document fits the width of the view port.
 Refer to the following code example.

 {% tabs %}